ajwills72/rmip/docs/grammar.md

 `This area remains ambiguous and difficult to empirically test`

+`research also displays that prejudice exists`

+`The theory of socialization believes`

 - apostrophe use.

 - Not knowing the difference between clauses and sentences.
 Which is annoying.